 Requests to post materials (including postings on tables in the Commons, bulletin boards in the Student Lounge or electronic boards) at Goldfarb School of Nursing should be directed to the Student Engagement Advisor via email.
-Final approval will be provided by the Vice Dean of Student Affairs and Diversity.
+Final approval will be provided by the Associate Dean for Student Experience and Development.
 Please include your name, GSON/BJC department/student club, phone number, a description, and the date of the event.
 All postings must be approved in advance.
 Notification a minimum of 2 week prior to the event is recommended.